ServiceNow (Incident Management) Integration

 *As discussed in API Tokens, API tokens for LogicMonitor's REST API are created and managed from the User Access page in the LogicMonitor platform.

-2. Enable the ServiceNow Integration in your LogicMonitor Account
+Configuring the Integration in LogicMonitor

 You can enable the ServiceNow Integration in your account from Settings | Integrations.
 Select Add and then ServiceNow: